Introduction to ACH and Settlement Period

 RDFIs can reverse those funds automatically by submitting an ACH Return Code to the ODFI or Originating Depository Financial Institution.
 NACHA Rules stipulate that RDFIs must return debit transactions within two business days.
 While 99% of returns are received according to the NACHA rules, these may come a day or two day later.

 Payment processors and banks typically enforce a settlement period before releasing the funds into a merchant’s bank account.
 Typically, the period can be three to five business days.
-Our Risk and Underwriting team evaluates requests for accelerated payouts on a case-by-case basis.
-In fact, the Risk and Underwriting team evaluates a business’ past performance and financial strength.
+Our Risk and Compliance team evaluates requests for accelerated payouts on a case-by-case basis.
+In fact, the Risk and Compliance team evaluates a business’ past performance and financial strength.
 A Business Relationship Manager can assist with accelerated payout requests with ACH and settlement period.